marleyschneiderr/computer-science-wizard/gist-template.md

 4) `\[ and \]`: This character escape matches a square bracket character.
 The square brackets are used as literal characters and are also escaped with a backslash.

-Note: Some of these character escapes are used within character classes (i.e., inside square brackets), where they have slightly different meanings than outside of character classes.
+Note: Some of these character escapes are used within character classes (i.e., inside square brackets), where they have slightly different meanings when outside of their character classes.
 For example, the dot `.` matches a literal dot (period) within a character class, but it matches any character except a newline outside of a character class.

 ## Author

 If you have questions, please send them [here](mailto:marleysue@gmail.com?subject=[GitHub]%20Dev%20Connect) or visit [github/marleyschneiderr](https://github.com/marleyschneiderr).
 My name is Marley Schneider, and I am a 23-year-old full-stack web developer in practice.
 I graduated from Washington State University in May 2022 with a double major in Advertising and Web Development and am now pursuing a certificate in Web Development through this course.
-I aspire to be a UX/UI designer who designs websites that are both useful and visually appealing.
+I aspire to be a UX/UI designer who creates websites that are both useful and visually appealing.